(or in this case lack of layers)

 Maintaining your mobility, cutting down on weight by doing so allows you to move faster.
 You can then use lighter weight boots and gloves and still stay equally as warm or warmer while moving faster with less effort!
 Add the advantages of leashless tools and the differences of what you can get away with for a glove system while still being comfortable is simply...amazing.

 You have to remember it is a SYSTEM.
 If required I could carry and use both layer TWO pieces together for extra warmth.
 I'll do another post and describe the boot and glove systems I am using with this clothing combo.
-Scarpa and La Sportiva for boots and Outdoor Research and Mtn Hardware for gloves cover the brand names here for me.
+Scarpa and La Sportiva for boots and Outdoor Research and Mtn Hardware for gloves cover the brand names here for me currently.

-An after note..
+An after thought..

 A long time climbing buddy who on rare occasion reads the blog busted on me for listing all the brand names I use.
 I search out the best gear for my own use and buy it at retail.
 No one giving this stuff to me.
 But that doesn't make it the best gear for your use.
 I list the manufacturers simply so you can make direct comparison for your own benefit.